sspanak/tt9/README.md

 # Traditional T9
 TT9 is an IME (Input Method Editor) for Android devices with a hardware keypad.
-It supports predictive text typing in [multiple languages](assets/languages/definitions) and configurable hotkeys.
+It supports predictive text typing in [multiple languages](assets/languages/definitions) and configurable hotkeys, bringing old school Nokia experience to modern Android devices.

 This is a modernized version of the [original project](https://github.com/Clam-/TraditionalT9) by Clam-.